RafiGreenberg/grasshopper-lodge/DEPLOY_GCP.md

 - On push to `master` the workflow authenticates to GCP using the service account key.
 - The workflow builds the Node server container using Cloud Build, pushes it to Container Registry, and deploys to Cloud Run.
-- The workflow syncs `site/` to the configured GCS bucket and sets the bucket as a static website.
+-- The workflow deploys the backend to Cloud Run.
+The frontend is published using the existing GitHub Pages workflow which uploads the `site/` folder to GitHub Pages.

 Notes
 -----
 - GitHub Actions must be allowed to use repository secrets.
-- You will need to create the GCS bucket manually and optionally configure a custom domain and Cloud CDN if you want a fast CDN-backed site.
+-- If you previously used a GCS bucket for the frontend, you can switch to GitHub Pages (the repository already contains a Pages workflow).
+For CDN-backed performance, consider Cloudflare in front of the GitHub Pages site or use a Cloud Run + CDN solution for more advanced setups.
 - Cloud Run services must be allowed to be unauthenticated if you expect the public to POST to `/api/booking`.
 For stricter control, configure authentication and an API gateway.

 Custom Domain (CNAME)